Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain Tharald Tharaldsen.

-Athene left Haifa on June 7-1942 with 6000 tons benzine for Alexandria (*), but off Alexandria in the afternoon of June 9 she was stopped by a naval vessel and rerouted to Tobruk in convoy AT 49 with 4 other ships and 6 escorts - see the external link provided in the Voyage Record (only 2 other ships are listed in this convoy, namely the British Brambleleaf and Havre, but perhaps some info is missing).
+Athene had left Haifa on June 7-1942 with 6000 tons benzine for Alexandria (*), but off Alexandria in the afternoon of June 9 she was stopped by a naval vessel and rerouted to Tobruk in convoy AT 49 with 4 other ships and 6 escorts - see the external link provided in the Voyage Record (only 2 other ships are named in this convoy, namely the British Brambleleaf and Havre, but the listing may be incomplete?).
 Athene took her place as the 2nd ship in the middle column.
 The convoy was located by U-81 which shadowed it and notified other U-boats further west.

-* For info, there's a note at this external website regarding the trawler HMS Wolborough as escort for Athene on June 8-1942 - follow the link for details.
+* For info, there's a note at Uboat.net (external link) regarding the trawler HMS Wolborough as escort for Athene on June 8-1942 - follow the link for details.

 Brambleleaf is said to have been damaged in the same attack, but not sunk (see this external page).
 J. Rohwer gives the same time for both ships (Athene and Brambleleaf), namely 04:56, June 10.
 Rohwer says the British Havre was sunk the same day by U-431, but much later at 23:48.
 Uboat.net, on the other hand, gives U-81 as the culprit in the latter attack, giving the time as 02:18 on June 10; in other words, before the attack on the other 2 ships - see this external page.
 If this is the case, Havre** must have been the ship sailing in front of Athene, which she was ordered by the Commodore to replace.
 This would also fit with the statement that Athene was torpedoed "about 3 hours later".
 U-453 was also on the scene, and Arnold Hague claims this was the boat that sank Havre.
 Rohwer says this boat made an attack at 22:41 and adds in a footnote that she heard a heavy detonation after 4 min.
 53 sec.